LIANGQINGYUAN/DivoT5/README.md

+# 📢 News

+- We open-source all data processing and training code for DivoT5.

 # DivoT5
 We propose a directional diffusion technique at the data level of code evolution and apply it within an Encoder-Decoder framework.